scottanderson5/scottanderson.github.io/_posts/2016-6-17-Continued-Learning.md

 Fast forward a few months and here I am, signed up for Codeacademy's Javascript course.
 I am trying to figure all of this stuff out, trying to make it compute.

 I had some Javascript experience in class at The Iron Yard, but that was only for a couple of days.
 But during that time I felt like I was beginning to grasp it and get pumped about it.
-But now I am back at square one, frustrated, and starting to wonder if I can do this.
+But now I am back at square one, frustrated, and starting to stress a little bit, just like my front-ender friends were.

 I'm thinking that there must be other methods of learning out there, and there are.
 I download a Javascript game, if you can call it that, on my phone so that I can learn while on the go.
 Again, not the best method of learning for me.

 *Can I do this?*

+Yes, yes I can.
+I just need to keep at it.

+Also, finding a proper learning method is crucial for me.
+The immersive culture and style that I experience at The Iron Yard is absolutely the best route.
+However, my life doesn't put an option like that in play....for now.

+In the meantime, I am reading about Javascript.
+Why?
+Because a foundation is the best starting place, like the man in the Bible who built his house upon the rock.
+By grasping a strong understanding of the language, I can understand what I am doing, and what is going on, before I delve too deep into the code.
+Let's learn all we can about it first, and then lets go play in the sandbox.
+Better to understand the tool before using them.

+It was take some time, patience, effort, feedback (love that one), advice, mentoring, and most importantly...practice.

+Practice makes perfect, after all.

+*I can do this.*